Inductor Basics: Structure, Parameters, and Measurement

 Distributed capacitance refers to the capacitance between the turns of the coil, between the coil and the magnetic core, between the coil and the ground, and between the coil and the metal.

 The smaller the distributed capacitance of the inductor, the better its stability.
-The distributed capacitance can increase the equivalent loss resistance and the quality factor.
+The distributed capacitance can reduce the equivalent loss resistance and decrease the quality factor.

-And to reduce the distributed capacitance, silk-covered wires or multistrand enameled wires are commonly used, sometimes the honeycomb winding method is also used.
+To reduce the distributed capacitance, silk-covered wires or multistrand enameled wires are commonly used, and sometimes the honeycomb winding method is also employed.

 Enameled Wires